Blackpool Heritage Trams: Brush Railcoach cars

 The Brush Railcoach cars were 20 trams built by Brush in 1937.
 These are single-deck cars that closely resemble the original English Electric Railcoaches, but have more pointed ends.
 They were originally numbered 284–303, with eighteen survivors being renumbered 621–638 in 1968 (301 and 303 were scrapped without being renumbered).
-No. 638 was experimentally converted as a driver-only operated tram in 1969 with doors built at the ends for entry, but the experiment was deemed a failure due to the layout and seating capacity reduction, so it was converted back into a conventional Brush Railcoach.
-No. 638 was withdrawn from service in 1980 requiring an overhaul, but was scrapped in 1984 after being deemed surplus to requirements.
-No. 629 was withdrawn in 1972 requiring an overhaul, but was scrapped in 1980 due to Rigby Road workshops working throughout the 1970s on the OMO rebuild programme.
-No. 628 was withdrawn in 1969 due to a collision with Balloon car No. 726.
-The body of No. 628 was scrapped, but the underframe was converted into a rail carrying trailer with a rail crane installed.
-No. 628 was renumbered 751 and then 260.
-No. 633 was given an all-over advert for The Post Office in 1982, which featured a sales stand in one of the saloons where stamps and postcards could be bought and posted on board.
+638 was experimentally converted as a driver-only operated tram in 1969 with doors built at the ends for entry, but the experiment was deemed a failure due to the layout and seating capacity reduction, so it was converted back into a conventional Brush Railcoach.
+638 was withdrawn from service in 1980 requiring an overhaul, but was scrapped in 1984 after being deemed surplus to requirements.
+629 was withdrawn in 1972 requiring an overhaul, but was scrapped in 1980 due to Rigby Road workshops working throughout the 1970s on the OMO rebuild programme.
+628 was withdrawn in 1969 due to a collision with Balloon car No. 726.
+The body of 628 was scrapped, but the underframe was converted into a rail carrying trailer with a rail crane installed.
+628 was renumbered 751 and then 260.
+633 was given an all-over advert for The Post Office in 1982, which featured a sales stand in one of the saloons where stamps and postcards could be bought and posted on board.
 The advert and sales stand were removed in 1984.
-No. 633 was later rebuilt as the illuminated Trawler in 2001 and renumbered 737 in 2008.
-One Brush car, No. 631, was retained by Blackpool Transport for the heritage fleet and was restored to its 1950s condition, but retained some features of its 1990s rebuild.
-No. 631 re-entered service in May 2013.
+633 was later rebuilt as the illuminated Trawler in 2001 and renumbered 737 in 2008.
+One Brush car, 631, was retained by Blackpool Transport for the heritage fleet and was restored to its 1950s condition, but retained some features of its 1990s rebuild.
+631 re-entered service in May 2013.
 On 6 August 2021, 631 was named Reginald Dixon MBE.
-No. 622 was given to Anchorsholme Primary School for use as a static classroom.
+622 was given to Anchorsholme Primary School for use as a static classroom, but was eventually no longer required and was scrapped on site in December 2024.
 No. 626 was sold to Peel Holdings.
 No. 636 was sold to Stored Energy Technology to test experimental equipment.
 All of the other Brush Railcoach cars were acquired for preservation due to the modernisation of the tramway in 2011–2012.